apache/celix/dependency_manager_cxx/readme.md

 A service dependency update strategy can also be specified (suspend or locking.
 Default this strategy is set to `DependencyUpdateStrategy::suspend` this strategy will stop and start (suspend) a component when any of the specified service dependencies changes (are removed, added or modified).
 When correctly used this strategy removes the need for locking services during updates/invocation.
 See the dependency manager_cxx example for more details.

-The `(C)ServiceDependency::setCallbacks` function can be used to specify the function callback used when services are added, set, removed or modified.
+- The `(C)ServiceDependency::setCallbacks` methods can be used to specify the function callback used when services are added, set, removed or modified.
-The `(C)ServiceDependency::setRequired` function can be used to specify if a service dependency is required.
+- The `(C)ServiceDependency::setRequired` methods can be used to specify if a service dependency is required.
-The `(C)ServiceDependency::setStrategy` function can be used to specify a service dependency update strategy (suspend or locking).
+- The `(C)ServiceDependency::setStrategy` methods can be used to specify the service dependency update strategy (suspend or locking).

 ### References